0mniteck/Signal-Desktop-Mobian/README.md

 ### Build:

-A. (optional) To build later releases clone the repo and run -
+A. To build later releases clone the repo and run -

 `buildscript.sh {version +increment} {time: source_date_epoch} {yes/no: mount /dev/mmcblk1}`: